os-threat/Stix-ORM/.github/instructions/dependency-sorting.instructions.md

 4. **Convert unnecessarily**: Converting between dict/object formats multiple times
 5. **Hide dependency info**: Not including dependency data in reports
 6. **Skip error handling**: Not handling circular dependencies or missing references
+7. **Use generic TypeQL variables**: Creates collisions in database operations

 ### ✅ Always Do These:
 1. **Use pattern matching**: Scan all strings for STIX ID patterns